 One-on-one training takes up a large amount of time and can focus on skills employees learn better on their own - such as software systems that require tutorials and active practice.
 Asking employees to learn everything in the presence of a mentor or trainer can be frustrating or cause employees to become disengaged.
 Organizations may even lose money on this type of training since it increases time to productivity and takes seasoned workers away from their duties.

-2. By integrating employees into company culture and processes -- During onboarding, employees should get a clear idea of their new supervisors’ expectations and be trained to meet them.
-By setting expectations, integrating employees into company processes, and emphasizing company culture and structure, company leaders can improve a financial services onboarding program.
+During onboarding, employees should get a clear idea of their new supervisors’ expectations and be trained to meet them.
+By setting expectations, integrating employees into company processes, and emphasizing company culture and structure, company leaders can improve a financial services employee onboarding program.

 “Human Resources can gain tighter control over the message you deliver to recruits when each worker undergoes the same basic orientation.
 An LMS helps establish what you consider the essential characteristics of your company—to instill the organization’s values and goals in each recruit,” stated Training Magazine.4